knc6/JARVIS-FF/README.md

 3) postprocess.py is the post-procesing script after running ctcms_alloy.py
 4) data.json is the classical force-field data for matrerial properties such as elastic constnats, energies.
 5) get_entries_from_json.py and get_entries_from_ecjson.py is the script to compare materials project (MP) and JARVIS-FF data such as energetics, convex hull plot.
-Note lammps.py in MPinterfaces has been changed to MP_lammps.py
+Note lammps.py in MPinterfaces has been changed to MP_lammps.py.
+The ec.json for DFT elastic constatnt is obtained from http://datadryad.org/resource/doi:10.5061/dryad.h505v.